 The scrolls are a symbol of hope after a time of sorrow and an intimate link with those synagogues and their congregations destroyed by the Nazis.
 To us, the scroll represents a deep history and a thriving present.

 How did the scroll make it to the SBHEC?

 Max, known as Moxie to friends and family, was a Holocaust survivor.
-He was one of ten children that grew up in Auschwitz.
-Early in the war, he was taken to the Auschwitz camp in the wake of Kristallnacht, before the Final Solution was implemented.
+He was one of ten children who grew up in Auschwitz.
+Early in the war, he was taken to the Auschwitz camp in the wake of Kristallnacht before the Final Solution was implemented.

 Richard explains that Max survived “because Lynn’s grandmother, Irma, managed to get the necessary paperwork in place so they could emigrate to the United States in 1938.”

 At the age of 50, Max received his second dental degree from the University of Pittsburgh to practice in the USA.
-He believed wholeheartedly in the American dream, even declaring God Bless America his favorite song.
+He believed wholeheartedly in the American dream and even declared God Bless America to be his favorite song.

 The scroll was transferred from Torat Yisrael to the Holocaust Education Center in 1995.
 The goal of this transfer was to encourage community engagement with a vital piece of history.
 Coinciding with the opening of the Holocaust Education & Resource Center of Rhode Island (now the Sandra Bornstein Holocaust Education Center), the scroll was rededicated and put on display.
 The Torah is now on permanent loan from the Memorial Scrolls Trust.